 Translating Collected Data into an Analysis Data Set: Project data will either be extracted directly from Banner or provided as a data file (i.e. data from SmartEvals).
-Before data are used for analysis, the Office of Institutional Effectiveness will check for data quality, select specific populations of students from the data set for analysis, sort and merge data from various sources, and recode data values into appropriate measures.
+Before data are used for analysis, the Office of Institutional Effectiveness and the external evaluator will check for data quality, select specific populations of students from the data set for analysis, sort and merge data from various sources, and recode data values into appropriate measures.

 Conducting Statistical Analyses: Descriptive statistics (calculated means and frequency distributions) will be reported.
-The Office of Institutional Effectiveness also will conduct inferential statistical analysis to determine the extent to which changes in the course-taking and career initiative patterns of students are statistically significant (i.e., not random chance).

-Producing and Reporting Results: The Office of Institutional Effectiveness will provide the Title III Steering Committee members with reports on outcome results and a brief executive summary of these results.
+The Office of Institutional Effectiveness and the external evaluator also will conduct inferential statistical analysis to determine the extent to which changes in the course-taking and career initiative patterns of students are statistically significant (i.e., not random chance).
+Producing and Reporting Results: The Office of Institutional Effectiveness and external evaluator will provide the Title III Steering Committee members with reports on outcome results and a brief executive summary of these results.
 Results related to the Title III objective measures of student retention, academic standing, and graduation, along with an evaluation of the implementation strategies will be reported annually to the U.S. Department of Education.
-The Office of Institutional Effectiveness, however, will provide preliminary data assessing progress to the Steering Committee members as new data are available for analysis, typically at the completion of each term.
+The Office of Institutional Effectiveness and external evaluator, however, will provide preliminary data assessing progress to the Steering Committee members as new data are available for analysis, typically at the completion of each term.

-4.3 Data Analysis/Evaluation of Implementation Strategies: The Director of Institutional Effectiveness, Title III Project Director, and Title III Steering Committee will assess progress toward completing each implementation strategy at least once per term.
+4.3 Data Analysis/Evaluation of Implementation Strategies: The Director of Institutional Effectiveness, Title III Project Director, external evaluator, and Title III Steering Committee will assess progress toward completing each implementation strategy at least once per term.
 The Title III Steering Committee will make necessary modifications to ensure implementation strategies are successfully completed within stated timeframes.